zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ## Design considerations

-We can use a nested array [to create a CSV file](https://www.pythontutorial.net/python-basics/python-write-csv-file/):
+We can use a nested array [to easily create a CSV file](https://www.pythontutorial.net/python-basics/python-write-csv-file/):

 <details>
   <summary>Tip on how to write to CSV</summary>